aleofreddi/csi-sanlock-lvm/README.md

 Also, Sanlock requires every cluster node to get an unique integer in the range 1-2000.
-This is implemented using least significant bits of the node ip address, which is ensured to work as long as all the nodes reside in a proper subnet (a `/22` block or smaller).
+This is implemented using least significant bits of the node ip address, which works as long as all the nodes reside in a subnet that contains at most 2000 addresses (a `/22` subnet or smaller).

 ## Deployment